tylerbailey/gibgen/README.md

 From Most Important to Least Important:
 * Your responses to the **Coding Questions** at the bottom of this README (Most Important)
 * A clearly commented program (with URLs to source information that guided your solution)
-* test
-* test
-* test
-* test
+* Your program generates readable, scrambled text using the supplied text file samples
+* Your program handles all punctuation and numbers correctly (i.e. not scrambled)
-* A working, fully fault-tolerant program (Least Important)
+* A working, fully fault-tolerant program... we just can't break it (Least Important)

-You may be asking yourself, why a working program is the *least* important...
-Remember, we don't expect you to be expert programmers ::yet::.
-We want to see how you think through a problem.
+Finally...
+DO THE BEST YOU CAN!
+Remember, we don't expect you to be expert programmers ::yet::  We want to see how you think through a problem.
 Remember, this challenge is only 1 small part of the overall process.
+Just try your best!

 For completion by applicant
 ===========================